Daniel J. Frey

 The smell of racism lingers in the air like fresh-popped corn.

-America cannot do anything without first asking will it benefit the minorities.
+America cannot do anything without first asking whether it will benefit the minorities.

-Minorities in white America is only Black Americans.
+Minorities in white America are everyone who is not white.

 All others need not apply.

-The racial animus, the hatred, the focus of who caused economic poverty in white racist America is on blacks.
+The racial animus, the hatred, and the focus on who caused economic poverty in white racist America is on blacks.

 This virus has become a convenient scapegoat for our racist leadership at the local and federal governments and law enforcement.